hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 # HP Helion OpenStack&reg;:  Installation and Configuration for KVM Hypervisor

-HP Helion Openstack beta allows you to manage the KVM hypervisor and provision virtual machines.
+HP Helion OpenStack allows you to manage the KVM hypervisor and provision virtual machines.
 This document provides installation instructions for HP Helion OpenStack Edition preview on a suitably specified and prepared system.

 ## Installing HP Helion OpenStack ## {#install}